-An initial historic architectural resources survey of the airport was conducted by Historic Resources Group (HRG) in 1995.
-Two additional surveys were conducted by PCR Services Corporation (PCR) in 1998 and 2000 to address changes in the APE.
-Historical research involved examination of primary and secondary materials, including building permits, tax assessor records, historic atlases and plat maps, newspapers and other publications.
-The historic architectural resources survey examined areas where the proposed alternatives would result in: (a) the physical destruction of or damage to all or part of the property; (b) the alteration of a property; (c) the removal of the property from its historic location; (d) the change of the character of the property's use or of physical features within the property's setting that contribute to its historic significance; (e) the introduction of visual, atmospheric, or audible elements that diminish the integrity of the property's significant historic features; and (f) the transfer, lease, or sale of property.2 The survey also included those areas significantly impacted by noise associated with the Master Plan alternatives.
+Building on information collected for the initial Section 106 Report (January 2001), recent field survey work, research, and evaluations covering the areas associated with Alternative D were conducted by PCR Services Corporation (PCR) in December 2002.
+Several types and degrees of pre- and post-field research were conducted as part of this new study, including a windshield survey, building permit reviews, tax assessor research, Sanborn map assessments, and literature searches.
+The survey examined areas where the proposed alternative would result in: (a) the physical destruction of or damage to all or part of an identified historic property; (b) the alteration of an identified historic property; (c) the removal of the identified historic property from its historic location; (d) the change of the character of an identified historic property's use or physical features within the property's setting that contribute to its historic significance; (e) the introduction of visual, atmospheric, or audible elements that diminish the integrity of an identified historic property's significance features; and (f) the transfer, lease, or sale of an identified historic property.3 No new properties were identified.
+Those properties previously identified as potentially significant were recorded on the appropriate State Inventory Forms (DPR 523 forms) as part of the initial Section 106 process.